sharma-shailja/Forecasting-Pizza-Prices-using-Predictive-Analytics/README.md

 5. Once the dependencies are installed, you can open the Jupyter Notebook file containing the project code and run the code cells to execute the project.

+# Usage
+This analysis provides useful insights for the pizza companies to set optimal prices and improve their sales strategies.
+Companies can use this information to understand customer preferences and adapt their pricing and product offerings accordingly.
+For instance, they can consider offering more chicken toppings, which are the most popular and adjust the pricing of their toppings to align with customer demand.
+Additionally, they can focus on promoting the most popular pizza variants such as meat lovers and double mix pizzas.
+Finally, it is essential for companies to keep an eye on their prices and the prices charged by their competitors to remain competitive in the market.

 # Features
   - The Random Forest Regression’s accuracy is 93% for the data.
 Also, the MAE score is very low, which means that it is the best model to choose when compared to the other two models.
   - In Decision Tree, this method is overfitted as it got more accuracy in train data and lower in test data.